French Woods Festival of the Performing Arts

-French Woods Festival of the Performing Arts (or simply French Woods Festival or French Woods), is a private, co-educational performing and visual arts camp for youth aged 7 to 17.
-Located in Hancock, New York, French Woods is among the most prestigious summer arts programs in the United States.
-Established in 1970, it is one of the oldest individual-choice summer camps in the United States.
+French Woods Festival of the Performing Arts (or simply French Woods Festival or French Woods), is a private, co-educational performing and visual arts camp for youth aged 7 to 17 located in Hancock, New York.
+Established in 1970, French Woods is among the most prestigious summer arts programs in the United States.

 French Woods Festival runs one of the longest summer programs in American camping, running four three-week sessions, one week-long mini-session, and sponsoring a week-long adult camp at its sister camp, French Woods Sports and Arts Center.
-The primary summer schedule (the first four sessions) itself is among the longest in America, ending in the last week of August.
+The primary summer schedule (the first four sessions) itself is among the longest in camping, ending in the last week of August.
 Campers are not required to attend for the entire summer and are able to choose any arrangement of the four sessions they wish to attend.

 French Woods Festival has prepared generations of prominent alumni in arts and culture, particularly in the performing arts.
 Alumni have either won or been nominated for a total of 40 Billboard Awards, 29 Emmy Awards, 26 Tony Awards, 22 Drama Desk Awards, 18 Grammy Awards, 7 Golden Globe Awards, 6 People’s Choice Awards, 4 BRIT Awards, and others.

 In recent years, French Woods has premiered several amateur productions of Broadway shows, including Billy Elliot and Honeymoon in Vegas.

 Program Overview

 French Woods runs four, three-week sessions (e.g. First Session, Second Session, etc.) from early June to late August.
 An additional one-week session immediately follows Fourth Session.
-The program is modeled after the American university system, utilizing major-minor scheduling.
+The program incorporates major-minor scheduling.
 The daily schedule revolves around three majors and three minors, beginning at 9:30 am and ending at 5:45 pm.
 French Woods offers nearly 400 individual majors and minors each session, stemming from over a dozen departments.

+The camp produces a series of shows each session, which were described by Broadway World as having "full production values, including sets, lighting, sound, costumes and live orchestras".
+Each camper may work on a number of shows per session, and any auditioning for a musical are guaranteed a slot of some kind on the production.

 The camp and its activities are divided into three aged camps: Lower Camp (7–11 years), Middle Camp (11–14 years), and Upper Camp (14–17 years).

 Each September, French Woods sponsors the French Woods Classic Band Festival, an adult band camp hosted by its sister camp, French Woods Sports & Arts Center.

-French Woods administers the Hancock-French Woods Arts Alliance, a 501(c)3 nonprofit that primarily provides financial scholarships to a small group of staff pursuing education in the arts.
+French Woods administers the Hancock-French Woods Arts Alliance, a 501(c)3 nonprofit that primarily provides financial scholarships to a selected group of staff pursuing education in the arts.